ysh-1998/EARec/README.md

 # EARec
-This is the official implementation for *Explainable Generative Multi-Modality Alignment for Transferable Recommendation*.
+This is the official implementation for *Explainable Multi-Modality Alignment for Transferable Recommendation*.

 <div align=center>